-On February 12, 2019 the Honorable Joan Humphrey Lefkow of the United States District Court Northern District of Illinois, Eastern Division, appointed Cohen Milstein Co-Lead Counsel in this class action.
+On February 12, 2019, Cohen Milstein was appointed Co-Lead Counsel in this class action.
 Cohen Milstein’s client, Norfolk County Retirement System, was appointed as a Lead Plaintiff.

 MoneyGram International, Inc. (NASDAQ: MGI) provides money transfer services in the United States and internationally through a network of approximately 350,000 agent locations.
 Consumers send funds through transactions initiated online or at a self-service kiosk at agent locations.

 In October 2009, MoneyGram resolved FTC allegations that it had assisted fraudulent telemarketers by failing to take appropriate measures to refuse fraudulent money transfers.
 As part of the resolution, the FTC issued an order requiring MoneyGram to establish and maintain a comprehensive anti-fraud program.
 Similarly, in November 2012, MoneyGram entered into a deferred prosecution agreement (“DPA”) with the DOJ after it admitted to “criminally aiding and abetting wire fraud and failing to maintain an effective anti-money laundering program.”
 According to the DOJ, corrupt MoneyGram agents engaged in “mass marketing and consumer fraud phishing schemes.”
 Under the DPA, MoneyGram agreed to heightened compliance obligations, including anti-fraud programs.